 (b) A judge's acceptance of an invitation from an attorney or a law firm or an association to a law-related function or social event does not automatically disqualify a judge from cases in which the attorney or law firm are involved as parties or as counsel.
 However, before accepting such an invitation or testimonial, a judge should consider all of the circumstances that may make the acceptance, individually or when viewed in relation to other accepted invitations and testimonials, appear to a reasonable person to undermine the judge's independence, integrity, or impartiality and thus to require recusal.
-These factors may include: whether the costs of the event are reasonable and comparable to those associated with similar events sponsored by the judiciary, bar associations, or similar groups; whether the event is primarily educational rather than recreational; whether the sponsor is an educational institution or bar association rather than a trade association or forprofit entity; whether the funding for the event comes largely from numerous contributors rather than from a single entity; whether the sponsor or source of funding is generally associated with particular parties or interests currently appearing or likely to appear before the judge; whether differing viewpoints are presented; whether a broad range of judicial and, if not a legal event, non-judicial participants are invited; whether a large number of participants are invited, and whether the program is designed specifically for judges.
+These factors may include: whether the costs of the event are reasonable and comparable to those associated with similar events sponsored by the judiciary, bar associations, or similar groups; whether the event is primarily educational rather than a trade association or for-profit entity; whether the funding for the event comes largely from numerous contributors rather than from a single entity; whether the sponsor or source of funding is generally associated with particular parties or interests currently appearing or likely to appear before the judge; whether differing viewpoints are presented; whether a broad range of judicial and, if not a legal event, non-judicial participants are invited; whether a large number of participants are invited, and whether the program is designed specifically for judges.